-The Federation says it is far from convinced that the draft guidance would result in much more than the status quo in terms of estate regeneration, providing too many get-out clauses on the Mayor’s election promise that he would stop the loss of not-for-profit social-rented homes in estate regeneration schemes.
+The Federation says it is far from convinced the draft guidance would result in much more than the status quo in terms of estate regeneration, providing too many get-out clauses on the Mayor’s election promise that he would stop the loss of not-for-profit social-rented homes in estate regeneration schemes.

-LTF argues that landlords fail to acknowledge that demolition and redevelopment is generally more expensive than refurbishment and that demolition and is both socially and environmentally damaging.
+LTF argues landlords fail to acknowledge that demolition and redevelopment is generally more expensive than refurbishment and that demolition and is both socially and environmentally damaging.

 They highlight that tenants are often presented with expensive glossy materials promoting demolition and suggesting better homes as a result, while in many cases the reality is replacement of working class social-housing tenants with wealthier communities.

 Pat Turnbull, one of the LTF members involved in putting the document together says: “There has been some coverage in the media of the many disastrous London ‘regeneration’ schemes where social-rented homes have been demolished and replaced with luxury homes.